getgort/gort-guide/rules.md

 # Permissions and Rules

-## _This pages describes a functionality that is still in development._
+## _This pages describes functionality that is still in development._

 The Gort chatbot system comes equipped with a comprehensive and flexible authorization system which allows operators fine-grained control over who is able to execute chat commands, extending even to control over particular invocations of chat commands.